 ANYWAY…I digress again, so let me close.

-Hearing a 1980’s pop love song again in such an unexpected source was hilariously contradictory, but also brought a flood of memories home again.
+Hearing a 1980’s high school hall pop love song again in such an unexpected source on Russian rock radio was hilariously contradictory, but also brought a flood of memories home again.

 In particular, a memory of a girl.